 A Probate GAL may not be required when the minor or incapacitated person already has a court-appointed guardian or conservator authorized to act on the person's behalf.

-A Probate GAL may also be unnecessary where the represented person’s beneficial interest is held indirectly through another fiduciary relationship.
-A Trustee named under the decedent’s Will or Trust, a Custodian acting under the Uniform Transfers to Minors Act (UTMA), or another acting fiduciary may already adequately represent the beneficiary’s interests in the probate proceeding.
+A Probate GAL may also be unnecessary where the represented person's beneficial interest is held indirectly through another fiduciary relationship — for example, where a Trustee named under the decedent's Will or Trust, a Custodian acting under the Uniform Transfers to Minors Act (UTMA), or another acting fiduciary already adequately represents the beneficiary's interests in the probate proceeding.

 Surviving Spouse and Minor Child Situations